Epsilon Sigma Alpha: History

-Director Sybil Murphy Flaherty organized the first National Convention in 1938.
-Two chapters in Kansas City hosted the convention with about 60 delegates attending.
-At that time, delegates set up a National Advisory Council (the forerunner of the present International Council), and elected Irene Copeland Lugland of Kansas City as the first National President.
+Director Sybil Murphy Flaherty organized the first national convention in 1938.
+Two chapters in Kansas City hosted the convention with about sixty delegates attending.
+At that time, delegates set up a national advisory council and elected Irene Copeland Lugland of Kansas City as the first national president.

-During World War II, ΕΣΑ National Headquarters sponsored an “Empty Your Purse for Uncle Sam” campaign, one of the first nationally organized activities of the organization.
-In this door to door campaign, members collected metal for recycling into munitions. ΕΣΑ also collected books and other reading material for distribution to soldiers around the world.
+During World War II, the national headquarters sponsored an “Empty Your Purse for Uncle Sam” campaign, one of the first nationally organized activities of the organization.
+In this door-to-door campaign, members collected metal for recycling into munitions. ΕΣΑ also collected books and other reading material for distribution to soldiers around the world.
 Local projects to assist the war effort were encouraged, and many chapters enrolled and sponsored Red Cross courses to combat local emergencies.

-In 1948, an ΕΣΑ chapter was organized in Voorsburg, in the Netherlands.
-The name of the National Advisory Council was then changed to the International Advisory Council.
+In 1948, a chapter was organized in Voorsburg, Netherlands.
+The name of the national advisory council was then changed to the international advisory council.
 Since then, Epsilon Sigma Alpha chapters have been organized in Germany, Guam, Denmark, Peru, Australia, Mexico, the Philippines, and Scotland.

 In 1988 the first collegiate chapter was formed, on the campus of Ball State University.

-Emblems and symbols

-Emblems associated with ΕΣΑ include the Greek letters Epsilon Sigma Alpha (ΕΣΑ).
-A national emblem is versioned, based on the needs of local and state chapters.
+Symbols

+The name Epsilon Sigma Alpha was chosen for its translation as "the pursuit of learning".
+Its motto is "All for one and one for all."
+Its badge is an open book with gold leaves and the Greek letters ΕΣΑ.

+Epsilon Sigma Alpha's crest is a shield divided in the middle by a chevron containing six candles.
+Above the chevron to the left is an open book and, to the right is a jonquil.
+Below the chevron are the clasped hands of friendship.
+Above the shield is a lamp.
+Below it is a scroll bearing the Greek letters ΕΣΑ.

-The yellow jonquil was chosen as the organization's floral emblem as it is "rich in color, perfect in form."
-A members magazine, The Jonquil, takes its name from the flower and is published twice yearly.
+The sorority's colors are blue and gold; blue represents "fidelity to purpose and loyalty to ideals" and gold symbolizes "achievement and the everlasting life of...values".
+Its mascot is the giraffe.
+The yellow jonquil was chosen as the organization's floral as it is "rich in color, perfect in form."
+A member magazine, The Journey, formerly The Jonquil, is published twice yearly.

 A streamlined logo was adopted during a brand refresh, consisting of three joined circles surrounding the three English letters representing the name of the society.